-- Seeds: obtain certified organic, untreated seed.
+- Seed records: obtain certified organic, untreated seed.
 If this is not available, a special exemption must be requested from your certification agency BEFORE the seed is planted.
+You will have to fill out a Seed Search Affidavit.
 Keep in mind that some markets, especially European, do not accept any exemptions for non-organic seed.
-Genetically engineered seeds are prohibited.
+Genetically engineered seeds are always prohibited.

-- Storage or inventory records: show pre-cleaning, any pest control measures, commodity, quantity in, quantity out, dates in and out and storage unit #.
-Also should show records of buffers harvested separately and where sold/stored.
+- Storage or inventory records: list commodity, quantity in, quantity out, dates in and out and storage unit #.
 Scale tickets should be accessible, if used.

 - Sales invoices, bills of lading (BOLs), lot numbers and proper labeling of organic products, where applicable.
 Lot # should allow tracking of crop back to field of production.

 - Transportation.
-Inspect trucks before loading organic crops.
-This is usually documented on Bills of Lading, truck inspection affidavits or on storage records.
+You must always inspect trucks before loading organic crops.
+This is usually documented on Bills of Lading, truck inspection or cleaning/washout affidavits.